Dutch cuisine: 14th–16th centuries

 Early cookbooks for the elite picture a homogeneous food culture across Europe.
 Differences were in the use of what was locally available; milk and butter—from the low-lying grasslands of Holland and Friesland—were used in the Netherlands, in comparison to bacon fat used in German countries and England, and oil in Southern Europe.
 Dutch butter and cheese continued to be famous products for centuries.
 The common people ate half-liquid brij or porridge, potage (consisting of root vegetables, peas, herbs, meat and fish) and soppe (vegetable/meat/fish paste, thickened with bread).
+The characteristically thick Dutch pea soup snert eaten with rye bread was indebted to this medieval tradition.

 Beer flavoured with gruit was the common drink as water was of poor quality, and was produced until the 14th century at the monasteries.
-The replacement of gruit for hop, a German innovation, extended shelf life, turning the Low Counties into a major beer exporter.
+The replacement of gruit for hop, a German innovation, extended shelf life, turning the Low Countries into a major beer exporter.
 It still is the largest beer exporter of Europe.
 Brand, established in 1349, is the country's oldest beer brand.